andreaslyn/verification-with-foundry/README.md

 ### 2. Invariants and function properties

-In this step a contract property specification if formulated.
+In this step a contract property specification is formulated.
 The purpose of the contract property specification is not to be a complete contract specification, but rather to document the invariants that are required for the contract to function as expected.
 Functions properties are also often present in the contract property specification, but the focus is on specifying the primary purpose of the contract's function, and not getting into too many internal details.

 #### Property Specification of the `AuctionManager` Contract